Prabhat-Shastri/Auction/readme.txt

 1. bid history and bidding do not work for bottoms and shoes.
 Vamsi was working on it. they should work after he finishes.
    + few adjustments might need in searchResults, bidHistory,
+   + but I am sure it will work after setting up bidding inside the shoes and bottoms.
 2. I added one new table to schema.

 ![img.png](img.png)